If there is one food that makes me say “ewww” it’s Celery.

 The ironic thing about this whole ordeal was that the soup was all gone within minutes at church.
 Several days later, after school, I asked the kids what they felt like having for dinner and the oldest two responded with “the soup we had at church.” 😉

-This soup is a little different from our other Cream of Celery soup in that we used Pine Nuts to make the soup a little more creamy.
-You can pick up Pine Nuts at Costco – they are fairly pricey (over $20 for a bag) but the bag lasts quite a long time as you only use a little at any given time.
+We used Pine Nuts to make the soup a little more creamy.
+You can pick up pine nuts at Costco – they are fairly pricey (over $20 for a bag) but the bag lasts quite a long time as you only use a little at any given time.
 Use them to make pesto, too!

 You will simmer the pine nuts right in the soup and then blend the soup with your immersion blender or your regular blender and make it extra creamy.
 Give it ample time to blend so that you can ensure you have a smooth soup.